dm20/IoT-Light-System/README.md

 # iOT-Light-System
 These programs are used to interface with an HC-05 Bluetooth module and Arduino Uno.

-The GUI created in Processing sends commands to the HC-05, which then transmits the data to the Arduino for the purpose of driving an LED.
+The Processing GUI sends commands via Bluetooth connection to the HC-05, which then serially transmits the data to the Arduino.
+The Arduino uses this data to set the voltage level of one of its output pins, which is connected to an LED or some other type of light.

-If you are searching for a solution for implementing a slider bar in Processing, then this repo will be very useful for you.
+### If you are searching for a solution for implementing a slider bar in Processing, then this repo will be very useful for you!

 The GUI is shown below.